nsrau/azure-docs.it-it/includes/app-insights-selector-get-started-dotnet.md

-*Application Insights è disponibile in anteprima.*
+*Application Insights is in preview.*

 <a name="selector1"></a>

-[Visual Studio Application Insights](../articles/application-insights/app-insights-overview.md) consente di monitorare un'applicazione live per [rilevare e diagnosticare i problemi di prestazioni e le eccezioni](../articles/application-insights/app-insights-detect-triage-diagnose.md) e [individuare la modalità di uso dell'app](../articles/application-insights/app-insights-overview-usage.md).
+[Visual Studio Application Insights](../articles/application-insights/app-insights-overview.md) monitors your live application to help you [detect and diagnose performance issues and exceptions](../articles/application-insights/app-insights-detect-triage-diagnose.md), and [discover how your app is used](../articles/application-insights/app-insights-overview-usage.md).

-Installare il SDK e poi aggiungere altri dati di monitoraggio:
+Install the SDK and then add monitoring for other data:

 > [AZURE.SELECTOR]
 - [Install the SDK](../articles/application-insights/app-insights-asp-net.md#selector1)